This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Hong Kong.

-The Ordinance provides for mechanisms for the enforcement of Convention Awards, Mainland China Awards, Macao SAR Awards and non-Convention Awards.
-They can all be enforced in the same manner as a domestic award or by action in court.
+The Ordinance provides for slightly different mechanisms for the enforcement of Convention Awards, Mainland China Awards, Macao SAR Awards and non-Convention Awards.
+While the documentary requirements for the recognition and enforcement application differ to some extent, once the leave to enforce is granted by Court, these awards can all be enforced in the same manner as a domestic award or by action in court.

 Does the law impose limits on the available remedies?
 Are some remedies not enforceable by the local courts

 Section 70 of the Ordinance empowers a tribunal to award any remedy that could have been ordered by the court in civil proceedings.
 Unless otherwise agreed by the parties, such award includes speciﬁc performance of any contract other than a contract relating to land or any interest in land.

 Can arbitration awards be appealed or challenged in local courts?
 What are the grounds and procedure?

 If the parties have opted into Schedule 2 of the Ordinance, they will have the ability to appeal on the grounds of serious irregularity (Section 4, Schedule 2) and/or a question of law (Sections 5 and 6, Schedule 2).
 Otherwise, parties will be conﬁned to challenging an arbitration award on the limited procedural grounds set out in Section 81 of the Ordinance, which include: